Akashdip-N/Predicting-song-genre-using-NLP/README.md

 # Predicting song genre using Natural Language Processing (NLP)
 ## Introduction

-This project aims to predict a song's genre based on its lyrics using various various machine learning models.
+This project aims to predict a song's genre based on its lyrics using various deep-learning models.
 The models are trained and evaluated on the Multilingual Lyrics for Genre Classification dataset from Kaggle, which contains lyrics in multiple languages with corresponding genre labels.

 This project includes the implementation of different machine learning models such as:
- *	Fully Connected Neural Network (Deep Learning)
+ *	Fully Connected Neural Network (Deep Learning Model)
  *	XGBoost
  *	Recurrent Neural Network (RNN)
  *	Convolutional Neural Network (CNN)

-Additionally, helper functions are provided in the `functions.py` file to streamline tasks such as data preprocessing and evaluation.
+Additionally, the `functions.py` file provides helper functions to streamline tasks such as data preprocessing and evaluation.

 ## Dataset